tonyatoms/MPDC_site/content/en/board.md

 Having experienced rampant gentrification in Lakeview and Bucktown, I feel if we don’t get ahead of the curve in McKinley Park, none of us will be living here 20 years from now.

-## Kevin O'Neil

-I would like to be considered as a board member for the McKinley Park Development Council.

-In March my wife and I bought a three-flat graystone on Western Blvd. south of 35th Street.
-We live there with our daughter and her fiancé, with some friends in another unit.
-We are currently finishing up some rehab.

-I retired last year from my job as chief of staff for former 49th Ward Ald.
-Joe Moore.
-Prior to that I was working in marketing and communications for the American Medical Assn. for 29 years.

-I also have been a volunteer community leader and organizer for many years.
-For 18 years I was a CAPS beat facilitator in Rogers Park.
-My efforts in conjunction with police and other stakeholders resulted in a sharp crime reduction in my neighborhood.

-Also, I served as board president for a non-profit community development organization - formerly called DevCorp North, now named Rogers Park Business Alliance.
-During that time the organization partnered with a private developer to build a much-needed shopping center with a supermarket in Rogers Park.

-I am well-versed in zoning laws.
-I served for 10 years as chairman of Ald.
-Moore’s zoning advisory committee.

-I believe that both my professional and volunteer experience and accomplishments qualify me to join your board.

-I look forward to working with you and other board members to continue making McKinley Park a great place to live, work and raise a family.
-Thank you for the consideration.

-Sincerely,

-Kevin O'Neil

 ## Sandra Ramirez

 I am a resident of Mckinley Park and meet the requirements.
 I grew up in McKinley Park in the 90's and 2000's and recently returned to reside in the neighborhood in 2018.
 My immediate family also lives in the area, making it a very important and personal community to me.
 I have skills and experience that I would proudly share with this organization.
 I believe McKinley Park is a wonderful community with amazing potential and I am committed to helping MPDC continue its mission.